ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 Code Engine Applications run your code to serve HTTP requests, autoscale up and back down to zero, and offer traffic routing to multiple revisions.
 In this section, you will deploy your front-end and back-end applications to Code Engine under the targeted project.
 This front-end web application will allow users to upload images, while the backend application will write the image to {{site.data.keyword.cos_full_notm}}.

-We've already built images for the two applications and pushed them to the {{site.data.keyword.cloud_notm}} Container Registry.
+We've already built images for the two applications and pushed them to the public container registry.
 You will use these pre-built container images to deploy the respective applications.

 ### Deploy a frontend application
 {: #image-classification-code-engine.hidden-4}